 1) for future backwards compatibility.

 The SQL Client allows users to create custom, user-defined functions to be used in SQL queries.
-Currently, these functions are restricted to be defined programmatically in Java/Scala classes.
+Currently, these functions are restricted to be defined programmatically in Java/Scala classes or Python files.

 TableFunction (see User-defined Functions).
 One or more functions can then be packaged into a dependency JAR for the SQL Client.

 In order to provide a Python user-defined function, you need to write a Python function and decorate it with the

 pyflink.table.udf.udtf decorator (see Python UDFs).
 One or more functions can then be placed into a Python file.
 The Python file and related dependencies need to be specified via the configuration (see Python Configuration) in environment file or the command line options (see Command Line Usage).